wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	- Put a cache inside the environment (instead of in /tmp, for example) boost the performance of the pipeline.
 - ---
 - ## 5.
 Artifacts and Testing
-	- Artifacts can be compiled binaries like Docker images, or zip files, or a te
+	- Artifacts can be compiled binaries like Docker images, or zip files, or a text file, or a xml file.